Human remains found deep in the woods of Hatfield

-Mary Carey, spokesperson for the Northwestern District Attorney's office, confirmed that discovery to Western Mass News

-As Western Mass News was first to report, an investigation and search is underway deep in the woods of Hatfield.
+As Western Mass News was first to report this morning, an active police investigation is underway.

-Officials noted that it is still too early to release any additional information, but do plan on speaking with the media in a few hours.
+Mary Carey, spokesperson for the Northwestern District Attorney’s Office, told Western Mass News that they have found human remains deep in the woods in Hatfield.

+While the identity of the remains has not been released, friends and family of a missing woman are convinced this is her.

 Carey noted that those remains will now be examined by the medical examiner's office.

+Friends and family told Western Mass News they would be shocked to learn these remains are not those of Jo Ringer’s.
+They seek closure and peace and the fact that the one year anniversary of her disappearance is this weekend, makes this even more emotional.

+This afternoon, Berkshire County District Attorney David Capeless announced his office will make a major announcement Thursday morning.
+His office has been the lead investigator on this case.

-Western Mass News has a crew at the scene and we will have more information as it becomes available.
+Western Mass News will continue to follow this story and will have more information as it becomes available.

 Copyright 2018 Western Mass News (Meredith Corporation).
 All rights reserved.